lakeff/ReinoCMDS2/README.md

 - `.region unlock (Region)`
   - will unlock a region, allowing new players to enter it.
   - Example: *.region unlock silverlighthills*
-- `.region list`
-  - will list all regions and their current lock or gated status.
 - `.region gate (Region) (level)`
   - will gate a region, preventing new players below the level threshold from entering it.
 Players already in the region will not be kicked but cannot reenter if they leave.
 It will keep track of the highest level a player has reached, providing accomodation for gear removal or "prestiging"
   - Example: *.region gate silverlighthills 60*